4. Supervision Plans

 Duties may be delegated by the PI, but the PI has overall accountability for the clinical trial activity completed at the satellite site and must ensure all personnel working on the trial are adequately trained in all aspects of the clinical trial according to ICH-GCP.

-The negotiation of supervision plans can be expected to take from 6-12 weeks depending on the complexity of the trial protocol and existing trial unit infrastructure.
+The negotiation of supervision plans can vary depending on site experience, the complexity of the trial protocol and existing trial unit infrastructure.

 Fundamental questions that need to be answered within the supervision plan: